jakmaz/sketchybar-editor/README.md

 ## Acknowledgments

-*   This project is inspired by and built for use with [Sketchybar](https://github.com/FelixKratz/SketchyBar), a customizable status bar for macOS.
+This project is built for use with [Sketchybar](https://github.com/FelixKratz/SketchyBar), a customizable status bar for macOS.